Technologicat/unpythonic/README.md

 main()
 ```

-We may also TCO-loop a function explicitly (e.g. if we want to re-use the loop body as a function):
+We may also use TCO to loop explicitly (e.g. if we want to re-use the loop body as a function):

 ```python
 @trampolined